Vishnudevananda Saraswati: The Project SATYA investigation

 Project SATYA was established by Angela Gollat, Antonia Abu Matar, and Jens Augspurger and primarily served as a discussion space and survivor support group on Facebook.
 The Project SATYA admins lamented the lack of clarity and transparency in the ISYVC approach, including their initial reluctance to provide information on the investigation process.
 The ISYVC later only investigated claims against the then director of the Canadian and Indian ashrams.
 The director was suspended as a reaction to the allegations, but the results of this investigation were never published.
 In 2022 the organisation published a statement stating that the suspended director still used his organisation affiliation in India and ignored his suspension.
 The incident caused a split between the ISYVC and its Indian division.

-In February 2020, Project SATYA admins launched the project satya investigation.
+In February 2020, Project SATYA admins launched the Project SATYA investigation.
 The Project SATYA admins commissioned Carol Merchasin and Josna Pankhania to investigate the allegations independently and with a survivor-centred approach that was meant to reduce the harm of the participants and informants.
 Those with allegations or information could contact the investigators via a confidential email address.
 The Project SATYA investigation was community funded, and Project SATYA launched a Gofund.me crowdfunding image.
-The investigators accepted a honorarium amounting to what the community was able to collect.
-The Gofundme page collected approximately 18,000 USD.
+The investigators accepted an honorarium amounting to what the community was able to collect.
+The Gofundme page collected approximately US$18,000.

 Over the course of the investigation from February 2020 to November 2020, the investigators received dozens of complaints and information and interviewed more than 60 people.
 The complaints that were investigated referred to a time frame from 1969 to 2001.
 During the investigation, the investigators provided three interim reports that were published by Project SATYA immediately.

 The third report was published in November 2020 and included four allegations of sexual abuse against Vishnudevananda, as well as 31 allegations of sexual abuse and other types of abuse against the ISYVC and its staff, written in first-person narratives by the respective complainant.
 These statements were compiled by Josna Pankhania over the duration of the investigation.
 Pankhania also discussed the impact of institutional betrayal and abuse, the nature of an apology and wider implications of abuse in the third report.
 In respect to the four allegations against Vishnudevananda that were investigated and corroborated, the report concludes that the allegations are 'credible'.